AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-rollback.md

 ## Prerequisites

-* An environment promotion package must be installed before it can be installed.
+* An environment promotion package must be installed before it can be rolled back.

   For instructions, see [Install an environment promotion package](/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md).